jjoc/ecidadania-ng/README.md

-eCidadania objective is to provide a way to make a full participation process on internet, or even use it as a complement to in person participative processes.

-Perhaps isnt the ultimate solution , but certainly its the essential step towards the common goal of a real participatory democracy.
+eCidadania objective is to provide a way to make a full participation process on internet, or even use it as a complement to in person participative processes.Perhaps isnt the ultimate solution , but certainly its the essential step towards the common goal of a real participatory democracy.

 We don't have any documentation in place yet because we're adapting the whole source code to the new codebase, and it will take a while.